CDAT/vcdat/docs/html/_sources/user_quick_start.rst.txt

 If you added the no-browser option, you will need to navigate to the app yourself.
 E.g. ``localhost:5000``

-You should now see the vCDAT interface.
+You should now see the vCDAT interface in a new browser window.
 If not, consult our :ref:`user-troubleshooting` section for help.

 ..
-Note:: | If you need some sample data to plot with, once you activate your conda environment, run: ``vcs_download_sample_data`` in the terminal to download some basic datasets.
+Note:: | If you need some sample data to plot, once you activate your conda environment, run: ``vcs_download_sample_data`` in the terminal to download some basic datasets.
+(If vCDAT has opened up a browser window, open a second terminal session to run the command to download the sample data so you don't have to kill the vcdat session (via Ctrl C) to get a prompt in the terminal window.)
-  | The sample datasets will be found in your vcdat environment: ``anaconda2/envs/vcdat/share/uvcdat/sample_data/clt.nc``
+  | The sample datasets will be found in your vcdat environment.
+If you installed a Python 2 version of Anaconda the path to one of the sample data files will be: ``anaconda2/envs/vcdat/share/uvcdat/sample_data/clt.nc``
+  | The clt.nc file is a NetCDF file containing monthly Total Cloudiness values for ten years: from January 1979 through December 1988.

 Quick Help
 =================================